UIUC-iSchool-DataViz/spring2020/week11/_prep_notebook_week11_iodide.md

 %% md

-One thing we probably want to do is make some linked views so we can have interactive plots.
-Let's make a stacked bar plot of `raceethnicity` by `gender` and then add some interactivity for looking at age distributions.
-First things first - the stacked bar plot:
+Let's combine these fields and make a stacked bar plot of `raceethnicity` by `gender`:

 <div id='stackedBar1'></div>